Artwork Guidelines

 Preparing Artwork Files

-We much prefer that you send native file formats from Adobe Creative Suite or saved as .pdf as an Acrobat 4.0 (.pdf 1.3) compatible file together with with crop marks and ‘High Quality’ setting which includes bleed of at least 2mm.
+We much prefer that you send native file formats from Adobe Creative Suite.
+Alternatively, save your file as .pdf as an Acrobat 4.0 (.pdf 1.3) compatible file together with with crop marks and ‘High Quality’ setting which includes bleed of at least 2mm.
 (See below for details on bleed).
 There are many other programs that can be used to produce artwork but these often result in lower quality output.
 Please try to avoid MS Paint and PowerPoint.
 If you are preparing your file in Microsoft Word, please save the file as a .pdf before sending it to us.
 (Go to ‘Print’ and in the bottom left hand corner look for ‘Save As’ option and save as .pdf.)

 If you are using Canva please see here -> https://www.canva.com/help/margins-bleed-crop-marks/